 With the Cato Cloud solution, Dell can decide on any ISP available at every location and now have fiber at all locations with 5-20x additional bandwidth than before.
 This has allowed them to possess additional redundancy to the internet and High availability (HA) – with each line and appliances – at every location.
 The bandwidth constraints are gone and QoS works. once there’s downtime, the failover process works of course.

 Describing the deployment experience as quick and simple, Dell only needed a 30-minute lunch break to cut over one location that previously was one amongst the most troublesome with outages and backup problems.

-Dell demonstrated his ROI on the Cato solution in a few ways that. bandwidth has enhanced considerably, the accumulated network visibility lets him troubleshoot quicker, security is integrated, and at the same time, overall costs have reduced by 25th.
-Users satisfaction is also down.
+Dell demonstrated his ROI on the Cato solution in a few ways that. bandwidth has enhanced considerably, the accumulated network visibility lets him troubleshoot quicker, security is integrated, and at the same time, overall costs have been reduced by 25th.
+Users’ satisfaction is also down.
 Users are less annoyed because they’re not “being blocked from websites,” he says.
-As for IT, well, they’re also less frustration because handling support and opening tickets are, as Nick place it, “…so simple now.”
+As for IT, well, they’re also less frustrating because handling support and opening tickets are, as Nick place it, “…so simple now.”

 Get access to authentic content from one of the leading cyber security experts in the world from the Philippines’ premiere technology provider.